regiscord/biblicalinstitute.info/InTheBeginning/0140 Do we read and understand anything other than what is written.md

 ### Conclusion
+We can clearly understand the new birth Jesus talked about.
+It was a spiritual birth, necessary because of the spiritual death.
+We can clearly understand the new spirit God promised.
+Salvation becomes very clear when we understand what happened to Adam and consequently to us when we read and understand what is written.

+We can see very clear too that what God told Adam happened in the same day, surely.

+To believe in God is to believe in His Word.
+To believe in God's Word is to believe in Him.
+You can't believe in God and disbelieve His Word at the same time.
+They are inseparable.

-We should focus in read and understand.
+We should focus in reading and understanding.
 If we lack understanding let's ask God.
+Let's make sure we seek God on helping us on how to study His Word.
+Being careful to not add or remove and to read and understand what is plainly written.

-Creating a method to make sense of the Bible doesn't help but adds to it.
+Creating a method to make sense of the Bible doesn't help but just adds to it.
 We will study in detail how to get understanding, discernment, wisdom, knowledge of God.
 As a preview you can look at Prov 2.

-Let's make sure we seek God on helping us on how to study His Word.
-Being careful to not add or remove and to read and understand what is plainly written.

-To believe in God is to believe in His Word.
-You can't disbelieve His Word and believe in Him at the same time.
-But this is for another time.

 [Back to home](./../index.md)